 The ‘Thank You’ speeches were filled with tears, embraces and surprises.
 In a moment like this, you might feel prepared with words to share.
 But when it comes down to it, nothing can make you ready for the flood of emotions that come gushing out.
 I tried my best to recognize and acknowledge everyone who played an important role in the Skate For Hope.
 But I’m sure I missed someone.
 To anyone I forgot, Thank you.
 The crowd listened as I spoke, the deputy Mayor spoke, my parents spoke, Robbie (Hostway) spoke and Andrea (Boston Pizza) spoke.
 But I was at a loss for words when Andrea and Brian walked over to me from the Boston Pizza tent and handed me a giant novelty check in the amount of $5000.
 The support they have provided across the country has been wonderful, and this was just icing on the cake.

 Adam, Ryan, Eugene, Crystal, my parents and I went out for a celebratory dinner before heading to the Rivers Reach pub in New Westminster for the after-party.
-As I walked around the pub talking to frineds I hadn’t seen in months, part of me began feeling like I had never left.
+As I walked around the pub talking to friends I hadn’t seen in months, part of me began feeling like I had never left.
 I especially want to thank Jordan for putting together the wrap-up party.
 You went above and beyond any expectations.
-The posters, the table settings, the food, the baloons and even personalize doonation envelopes.
-It was truley remarkable.
-And thank you to the Rivers Reach for hosting the event and the suprise donation, as well.
+The posters, the table settings, the food, the balloons and even personalize donation envelopes.
+It was truly remarkable.
+And thank you to the Rivers Reach for hosting the event and the surprise donation, as well.
 This was exactly what I needed to conclude my journey.

 Having Adam with me at the end of this trip made the entire struggle worth every grueling stride.
 10,000 kilometers.
 4 intense months.
 1 amazing country.
 And countless lives changed forever.